babelsociety/website/content/blog/in-depth-economy/index.md

 This is why creating a [circular economy](https://en.wikipedia.org/wiki/Circular_economy) is extremely important.
 All goods and services produced within Babel must be designed taking into consideration their entire life cycle, with particular attention to the ecological sustainability of the entire production line.

-Other than a production method clean and without pollution, it is important to keep an eye on the ability to repair and recycle each product as much as possible.
+It is important to keep an eye on the ability to repair and recycle each product as much as possible.
 This is inline with the understanding that resources are limited, hence we want to make the most out of what we have available.

 **Recovering materials is crucial.** Think about how much garbage and hazardous waste is produced by technological advancement, by new iterations of high-tech products, such as a new smartphone, television, etc...

 The distribution of new products must be balanced by its sustainability.
-Rather than mass-producing every single innovation, it would be more appropriate to focus on research and limit mass production to significant improvements.
+Rather than mass-producing every little innovation, it would be more appropriate to focus on research and limit mass production to significant improvements.

 We believe that there is little value in switching to a more powerful smartphone if we then use it in the same way as the previous one.
 On the other hand, the generational leap from mobile phones to smartphones has been significant and has brought a concrete improvement to everyone's life.

-By focusing more on research and innovation rather than mass-production we will have better products in less time, and with less expended resources.
+By focusing more on research and innovation rather than mass-production we will have better products in less time, and with less resources.

 # Track & Adapt